The Best Over-the-Counter Belly Fat Burning Pills

 Subcutaneous fat sits just below the skin, and can be notoriously hard to lose.
 Visceral fat lies deep and wraps around your organ systems within your abdomen, where it releases fatty acids and hormones that adversely affect critical organs, including your liver.

 Smart dietary strategies and more physical activity are tried-and-true ways to lose belly fat, but these take patience and work.
-Over-the-counter diet pills promise a quick and easy solution.
+Over-the-counter diet pills promise a quick and easy solution rather than a sustainable belly fat loss timeline.
 These are available online, at drug stores and at health food stores, but only a select few have been demonstrated by third-party research to help you lose weight and burn belly fat.

 The Skinny on Belly Fat Pills